Nozhan Sari F.C.

 Nozhan Sari Football Club (also spelt Nojan Sari) is a football club based in Sari, Mazandaran, Iran.
 Nozhan played in Group 1 of the 2010–11 Iran Football's 2nd Division.
 In July 2011, the license of the club in 2nd Division League was bought by Shahrdari Noshahr.

 History

 Hazfi cup success

-Nozhan have not been a very well known club and perhaps their most famous moment was in the Hazfi Cup semi-finals against IPL superpowers Persepolis F.C.
-They had shocked many other teams in getting to the semis and then took Persepolis to a penalty shootout after a 1–1 draw, eventually losing 9–8.

-Season-by-Season
+Nozhan have not been a very well known club.

+Season-by-season

 The table below shows the achievements of the club in various competitions.